raviX007/inter-chatbot/README.md

 5. **You will receive a success message for a valid submission and an error message for an empty query**.
 6. **View the chatbot's response or any other relevant functionality**.

-## Contributing

-We welcome contributions to improve this project.
-If you have any bug fixes, new features, or improvements to propose, please follow these steps:

-1. **Fork the repository on GitHub**.
-2. **Create a new branch with a descriptive name for your feature or bug fix**.
-3. **Make your changes and commit them with clear messages**.
-4. **Push your changes to your fork**.
-5. **Create a pull request to the main repository**.

-Please ensure that you follow our [Code of Conduct](CODE_OF_CONDUCT.md) and adhere to the project's coding standards.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to reach out to us for any questions or issues.
-Thank you for using and contributing to our chatbot web application!